Psifi-Solutions/csrf-csrf/README.md

 <h2 id="configuration">Configuration</h2>

-When creating your csrfSync, you have a few options available for configuration, the only required option is <code>getSecret</code>, the rest have sensible defaults (shown below).
+When creating your doubleCsrf, you have a few options available for configuration, the only required option is <code>getSecret</code>, the rest have sensible defaults (shown below).

 ```js
 const doubleCsrfUtilities = doubleCsrf({